nabil34000/schatzhauser/README.md

 - [x] username/passwd auth with session cookies,

-- [x] cli to manage users, no guis/tuis,
+- [x] cli to manage users: no guis/tuis/dashboards,

-- [x] tests are Go programs (real examples, no import "testing").
+- [x] tests are real examples in Go: no import "testing".

 Absolutely no paid 3rd party black boxes like auth or emails.
 VPS deployment with Caddy, just ask AI.

-Use the included guards ("middleware") to fight bots:

-- [x] maximal request rate per IP (fixed window, in memory),
+Use the included guards (middleware) to fight bots: (i) maximal request rate per IP (fixed window, in memory) and (ii) maximal request body size (register, login).
+Go for [Proof of Work](docs/proof_of_work.md) if you want it bot-hostile.

-- [x] maximal account number per IP (persistent in SQLite),
+./internal/handlers/register.go hardcodes [Maximal Account Number per IP](docs/accounts_per_ip.md) (persistent in SQLite).

-- [x] maximal request body size (register, login),

-- [x] proof of work if you want it extremely bot-unfriendly,

-Go stdlib for routing, SQLite, sqlc v2 with no SQL in the Go code.

-See docs for design decisions and explanation of the tricky bits.
+Delve into ./tests and docs for the tricky bits.

 ## Setup/Workflow